 - By the end of PGY-1, the resident should establish a research mentor to work with during the residency.
 The mentor is expected to help the resident select an appropriate project, remain focused on a limited feasible set of goals, and navigate the ever-present temptations to participate in low-yield activities (e.g., workshops or meetings without clear training value, publications in non-peer-reviewed journals or books, etc.).

-- Four weeks are available for focused research time.
+- Six weeks are available for focused research time in lieu of the Community Rotation.
 At this stage residents can demonstrably take advantage of this time to further their specific research goals.

 - During these four weeks, residents granted protected research time spend nearly four days per week working with their chosen mentor and research group.
 By the end of PGY-2, the resident should establish a research project within their chosen lab.
 Many residents choose to participate in one existing project (as a collaborator and potential co-author on any resulting manuscript), while laying the groundwork for their own primary work (as PI and first-author on any resulting reports) which can flourish in PGY-3 and PGY-4.